 Permits for Roadside Firewood Collection

-You can apply for a permit to collect firewood from Council road reserves at the following link: Roadside Firewood Permit Application Form.
+You can apply for a permit to collect firewood from Council's road reserves at the following link: Roadside Firewood Permit Application Form.
 Please read the above Guidelines before applying.

 Please note that the following link has information on which roads are managed by Hepburn Shire Council: Public Road Register 2021(PDF, 1MB).
-Additionally, of those roads managed by Council, the following link has a list of roads excluded from firewood collection permits due to their high biodiversity: List of Shire roads with high quality vegetation(PDF, 47KB).
+Additionally, of those roads managed by Council, the following link has a list of roads excluded from firewood collection permits due to their high biodiversity: List of Shire roads with high quality vegetation(DOCX, 19KB).

 If you cannot apply online, please print and complete the following PDF: Roadside-Firewood-Collection-Permit-Application-Form.pdf(PDF, 94KB)

 Forest Fire Management Victoria provides domestic firewood collection sites, please see their page firewood collection in your region.
 Their firewood collection periods are 1 March to 30 June and 1 September to 30 November.